PostgREST/postgrest-docs/docs/admin.rst

 PGRST200
 ~~~~~~~~

-This may be caused by :ref:`stale_fk_relationships`, if not, any of the embedding resources or the relationship itself may not exist in the database.
+Caused by :ref:`stale_fk_relationships`, otherwise any of the embedding resources or the relationship itself may not exist in the database.

 .. _pgrst201: